What Changes in Access to Sexual Health Care Could Mean for Teens

 Equitable access to comprehensive reproductive health services

-It is critical that all adolescents have access to non-directive, comprehensive reproductive health care to allow them to make well-informed decisions that will impact their long-term health and well-being.
+We know that it is critical that all adolescents have access to non-directive, comprehensive reproductive health care to allow them to make well-informed decisions that will impact their long-term health and well-being.
+This is a position endorsed by the Society of Adolescent Health and Medicine.

 ZOOM IN